This standard defines the appropriate practices for connecting a web application to a database.

 - Developers may choose to use alternative connection interfaces provided by their chosen programming language.
 If so, all information related to the connection to the database is the responsibility of the developer.
 ITaP Web Services does not manage these connection definitions.

 - Whenever the platform allows, files containing database credentials or other sensitive details should be stored outside of the web document tree to prevent inadvertent exposure of the information they contain.
-ITaP Web Services provides (or will provide on request) a
+ITaP Web Services provides (or will provide on request) a DATA directory specifically configured outside the web document tree that is still accessible to web applications, and can be referenced by the site.

 - Certain configuration files containing database connection information, such as IIS’ web.config and WordPress’ wp-config.php, must reside in the web document tree, but are protected by other application security measures.
 Such applications, if not already scanned for vulnerabilities, should be scanned prior to deployment to production to ensure the built-in safeguards work as designed.